Kamikaze94/Enhanced-Fast.Net/Readme.md

 	  (Can also work well, but don't say I didn't warn you  :P)

 ###TODO:
-- Add aditional filter options
+- ~~Add aditional filter options~~ DONE!
-- Remove crimenet Map from the importet crimenet UIs
+- ~~Remove crimenet Map from the importet crimenet UIs~~
+	- Probably not worth it, given I would need to detect, wether the UI was called through CrimeNet or FastNet and replace the fullscreen_ws in 'lib/managers/menu/...' for the second case
 - Restructure the way, the reconnect script is implemented